 In the past I’ve written about how I hoped to add character to our new build home with various decorating and styling techniques.
-Building a faux fireplace to create a focal point in our living room was one of the major things on my wish list.
+Installing an electric fireplace TV wall to create a focal point in our living room was one of the major things on my wish list.

-We started pricing up electric fires and the cost of building a faux fireplace late last year and when I found a builder who could do the work before Christmas the deal was sealed.
+We started pricing up electric fires and the cost of building a faux fireplace in 2020 and when I found a builder who could do the work before Christmas the deal was sealed.
 (I mean, who wouldn’t love a fireplace for Christmas?!)

 The twinkly fire combined with floor to ceiling faux chimney breast and Samsung Frame TV instantly transformed the room and adds a cosy inviting feature that we felt was lacking.